Hansmu/react-assignment/Readme.md

 **Running tests for a single time**

 In order to run tests just once with the mock server type in **npm run testSingle:server**.
+This will leave the server running, but the tests will run only once.
 To run just the tests use **npm run testSingle**.